Kelly-Moore Paint Company

 Workers who made Kelly-Moore products and paints risked harmful asbestos exposure.
 These workers could have inhaled fibers on the job; however, they were not the only ones put at risk.

-Even homeowners whose houses were constructed with Kelly-Moore products were at risk of asbestos illnesses and exposure.
+People whose houses were constructed with Kelly-Moore products were at risk of asbestos illnesses and exposure and are still at risk today.

-One case was filed by Alfredo Hernandez, a construction worker who used Kelly-Moore joint compounds.
-Hernandez won a $55.5 million settlement for his mesothelioma.
+One case was filed by Alfredo Hernandez, a construction worker and contractor who used Kelly-Moore joint compounds in California in the 1970s.
+He later developed mesothelioma at the age of 47.
+Hernandez won a $55.5 million settlement.

 Robert Tregget brought another case in 2004.
 Tregget won his trial in California with a $36.6 million award.
 Several defendants were listed, and Kelly-Moore was held responsible for 14% of the damages.
 Tregget had used a Kelly-Moore joint compound when he remodeled his home.

 While not all cases were as costly as the Hernandez case, Kelly-Moore did not consider itself responsible for these illnesses.
-In a move to protect itself, Kelly-Moore filed a lawsuit against Union Carbide in 2002.
+In a move to protect itself, Kelly-Moore filed a lawsuit against Union Carbide in 2002, seeking $1.3 billion in punitive damages.

 Page Edited by Patient Advocate Dave Foster